Research Conference on Communications, Information and Internet Policy: History

-TPRC was founded in 1972 by a group of regulators, governmental researchers and representatives of diverse academic communities who met at the first Telecommunications Policy Research Conference (subsequently renamed TPRC) organized by the Office of Telecommunications Policy in the White House.
+TPRC was founded in 1972 by a group of regulators, governmental researchers and representatives of diverse academic communities who met at the first Telecommunications Policy Research Conference (subsequently renamed TPRC) organized by the Office of Telecommunications Policy.
 As communications policy has grown in importance to where the very term “telecommunications” is inadequate, the conference has evolved and expanded.
 TPRC saw the birth of the discourse on spectrum auctions.
 TPRC offered the first panel on the social and political implications of e-commerce in 1994.
 Conference topics have increasingly emphasized the interaction among disciplines, including network science and engineering, economics, law, and social sciences.